vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Prerequisites: At the home page using the `home` command.
 Multiple events in the list.

-   1. Test case: `select_event 1`<br>
-      Expected: Selects the first event in the list.
-Displays the event page, displaying the contacts linked to the event and the tasks of the event.
-Details of the selected event shown in the status message.

-   1. Test case: `select_event 0`<br>
-      Expected: No event is selected.
-Error details shown in the status message.

-   1. Other incorrect select event commands to try: `select_event`, `select_event x`, `...` (where x is an integer larger than the list size)<br>
-      Expected: Similar to previous.
+   1. Test cases and expected outcomes are similar to the previous case.

 1. Selecting an event after selecting an event

-   1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.
+   1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents a positive integer that is smaller than or equal to the event list size.

-   1. Test case: `select_event 1`<br>
-      Expected: Selects the first event in the list.
-Displays the event page, displaying the contacts linked to the event and the tasks of the event.
-Details of the selected event shown in the status message.

-   1. Test case: `select_event 0`<br>
-      Expected: No event is selected.
-Error details shown in the status message.

-   1. Other incorrect select event commands to try: `select_event`, `select_event x`, `...` (where x is an integer larger than the list size)<br>
-      Expected: Similar to previous.
+   1. Test cases and expected outcomes are similar to the previous case.

+4. Selecting an event on other pages causes an error since the event list is not being displayed.

 ### Adding a task

-1. Adding a task while on the home page

-    1. Prerequisites: Be on the home screen using the `home` command.
+1. A task can be added from any page.

-    2. Test case: `add_task td/Book Venue d/2024-10-10 ev/NUS Career Fair 2024`<br>
+   1. Test case: `add_task td/Book Venue d/2024-10-10 ev/NUS Career Fair 2024`<br>
        Expected: Book Venue task is added to NUS Career Fair 2024 event.
 Details of the added task shown in the status message.
 Goes the respective event page and displays the tasks of the event on the right.

-    3. Test case: `add_task td/Book Venue d/2024-10-10`<br>
+   2. Test case: `add_task td/Book Venue d/2024-10-10`<br>
        Expected: No task is added.
 Error details shown in the status message.

-    4. Other incorrect add task commands to try: `add_task`, `add_task td/Book Venue d/2024-10-10 ev/`<br>
+   3. Other incorrect add task commands to try: `add_task`, `add_task td/Book Venue d/2024-10-10 ev/`<br>
        Expected: Similar to previous.

-2. Adding a task while on the event page
+### Deleting a task

-    1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.
+1. A task can be deleted from any page.

-    2. Test case: `add_task td/Book Venue d/2024-10-10 ev/NUS Career Fair 2024`<br>
+   1. Test case: `delete_task td/Book Venue ev/NUS Career Fair 2024`<br>
-       Expected: Book Venue task is added to NUS Career Fair 2024 event.
-Details of the added task shown in the status message.
+       Expected: Book Venue task is deleted to NUS Career Fair 2024 event.
+Command success status message shown.
 Goes the respective event page and displays the tasks of the event on the right.

-    3. Test case: `add_task td/Book Venue d/2024-10-10`<br>
+   2. Test case: `delete_task td/Book Venue`<br>
-       Expected: No task is added.
+       Expected: No task is deleted.
 Error details shown in the status message.

-    4. Other incorrect add task commands to try: `add_task`, `add_task td/Book Venue d/2024-10-10 ev/`<br>
+   3. Other incorrect add task commands to try: `delete_task`, `delete_task ev/NUS Career Fair 2024`<br>
        Expected: Similar to previous.

+### Marking a task

+1. A task can be marked from any page.

+   1. Test case: `mark_task td/Book Venue ev/NUS Career Fair 2024`<br>
+      Expected: Book Venue task of NUS Career Fair 2024 event is marked as completed.
+Command success status message shown.
+Goes the respective event page and displays the tasks of the event on the right.

+   2. Test case: `mark_task td/Book Venue`<br>
+      Expected: No task is marked.
+Error details shown in the status message.

+   3. Other incorrect add task commands to try: `mark_task`, `mark_task ev/NUS Career Fair 2024`<br>
+      Expected: Similar to previous.

+### Unmarking a task

+1. A task can be unmarked from any page.

+   1. Test case: `unmark_task td/Book Venue ev/NUS Career Fair 2024`<br>
+      Expected: Book Venue task of NUS Career Fair 2024 event is marked as not completed.
+Command success status message shown.
+Goes the respective event page and displays the tasks of the event on the right.

+   2. Test case: `unmark_task td/Book Venue`<br>
+      Expected: No task is unmarked.
+Error details shown in the status message.

+   3. Other incorrect add task commands to try: `unmark_task`, `mark_task ev/NUS Career Fair 2024`<br>
+      Expected: Similar to previous

 ### Saving data